DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 </div>

 This is **Death House.**

 # A2.
 Death House
-If one or more of your players are using the [[Running the Adventure#Adventure Hooks|Lost in the Mists]] hook, read the following text.
+If one or more of your players are using the [[dnd/strahd-reloaded/Chapter 3 - Running the Game/Running the Adventure#Adventure Hooks|Lost in the Mists]] hook, read the following text.
 Otherwise, proceed to [[#A2a.
 The Arrival]] below.

 <div class="description">
 <p>Highharvesttide in Daggerford.
 It’s a time of joy and celebration, of hearth and home, of golden laughter ringing out into the night.
 But tonight, as a storm has swept over the town, you find yourselves apart from the warmth and revelry, drawn into the cold, dark embrace of mystery.</p>